 Go through the answers and ask the children if they were surprised by any of the facts.
 You can extend this part of the lesson by asking the children if they know any interesting facts about animals' abilities, feelings and lifestyles.
 They might have learned some of the facts while watching documentaries about animals.
-The children could use these facts to create true-orfalse questions for other children.
+The children could use these facts to create true-or-false questions for other children.

-Activity 4: Pass the Orange Ask the children how someone is described if
+Activity 4: Pass the Orange

 Ask the children how someone is described if they don't eat meat (vegetarian).
 Ask the children how someone is described if they don't eat meat or any animal products (vegan).
-Ask the children to suggest terms to describe people who are reducing the amount of meat they eat (meat reducer, flexitarian, semivegetarian).
+Ask the children to suggest terms to describe people who are reducing the amount of meat they eat (meat reducer, flexitarian, semi-vegetarian).
 Why do some people choose to be vegetarian/vegan/flexitarian?
 What can we eat instead of animals?